 There is a purpose for each style of carrier.
 A soft carrier has more functions for the city traveller and everyday mum.
 For more information, check out our review of Hiking carriers and frame backpacks for toddlers and infants.

 Wraps: A super-long piece of stretchy fabric you configure and tie around your body, usually over your shoulders and around your midsection, to create a carrier.

 Slings: A wide piece of fabric that goes over one shoulder and across your torso.

 Structured Carriers: More like a backpack with straps over the shoulder and a padded carrying “pack” that can be placed on your chest or back.

 Best baby wrap for newborns

 The Boba Wrap is one size!
 It is 5.5 yards long which enables moms of all sizes to wear it – the only difference being how many times you need to wrap it around your waist.
 The boba wrap was exactly as described.
 The material is nice and soft/stretchy so it forms around you and baby nicely.
-Instruction videos (on their website) makes it super quick to learn how to use.
-It only takes a couple of practice ties to get it down.
+Instruction videos (on their website) make it super quick to learn how to use it.

 Best baby carrier for newborns

 The Baby K’tan has the benefits of a wrap, without you having to actually do any wrapping.
 Ready-to-wear out of the box, easily switch between five different carry positions without the confusion or frustration of a traditional wrap.